Need fresh thinking?

 You’ll be missing out on customers and orders if your app is only offered in English.
 For example, if there is a significant Hispanic population near your restaurant, consider a dedicated Spanish version of your app.

 This another feature that consumers want—paying for their meal within the app.
 It’s all about convenience.
 Find a location, order food and pay all in one place.
+That's the perfect customer experience.

 Provide links to your social media networks and review platforms such as Yelp.
 This will make it easy for people to post pictures of their food or restaurant experience and post reviews.
 Your app can also send “review us” notifications to customers.
 The more you ask for reviews, the more you’ll receive and the higher the rating.